 What skills are developed in social-emotional learning?

-SEL is designed to increase children’s coping, emotional understanding and interpersonal problem-solving skills as well as enhance self-esteem, self-control and sense of efficacy or confidence in their ability.
+SEL increases children’s emotional understanding, interpersonal and problem-solving skills as well as enhancing self-esteem, self-regulation and sense of efficacy or confidence in their ability.

-At Hamish & Milo we have used and adapted the Goleman/Faupel model to create our own Social and Emotional Literacy Pathway that is based around the five skill components but very explicitly establishes the huge importance of the context and the need for the right environment -based on relational practice and attachment for a child to be able to develop and grow socially and emotionally.
+At Hamish & Milo we have used and adapted the Goleman & Faupel framework to create our own Social and Emotional Literacy Pathway that is based around the five skill components but very explicitly establishes the huge importance of the context and the need for the right environment – based on relational practice and attachment for a child to be able to develop and grow socially and emotionally.

 CASEL SEL Framework